Ahmed-Sakri/Melbourne-Housing-data-analyst/readme.md

  5. Urban Planners: Understanding spatial development patterns

 ### The Data Challenge
-With numerous variables influencing property prices—from objective metrics like land size and room count to subjective factors like neighborhood appeal—disentangling these influences requires systematic analysis
+With numerous variables influencing property prices—from objective metrics like land size and room count to subjective factors like neighbourhood appeal—disentangling these influences requires systematic analysis

-questions answered includes:
+The questions answered include:
- 1. stronge correlates and factores that influence the price
+ 1. Strong correlates and factors that influence the price
  2. Geospatial and location intelligence insight
- 3. Analysed Property Characteristics & Value
+ 3. Analyzed Property Characteristics & Value
  4. Business Insights
  5. Advanced modeling